The Dance Elements of “Swan Lake”

 The dance elements that one can see in the Night Journey ballet are pas de deux, plies, and projection.
 Oedipus and Jocasta perform pas de deux when they exchange vows, and this dance sets the mood of the ballet.
 While Oedipus portrays the features of masculinity, Jocasta is seen as less sure of herself.
 She kneels on the floor at the foot of the bed in a plié showing her suffering after Oedipus (Barnes, 2012).

 The idea of suffering is echoed by the chorus that performs jetée while holding hands back in the gesture of despair, Oedipus, on the opposite, uses projection to show his maleness and self-confidence.
 The ballet is classical since within it the viewers see classical elements performed by ballerinas.
 In terms of choreography and music, it is a good example of art, since each of the three central characters dances with a special set of movements making the ballet more interesting and complex.
-The ballet’s points of value comprise original chorus, tragic music and original choreography admired by many viewers around the world.
+The ballet’s points of value comprise original chorus, tragic music, and original choreography admired by many viewers around the world.

 Classical Ballet and Modern Dance: Comparison

 Ballet is often described as a special language with its own codes, a strict organization hierarchy that extends to the viewer.
 The ballet has a clear structure, where the main dance takes place only in the center of a stage, while dancing that takes place around the center just shades it and supports it.
 In modern dance, the stage can be divided into many parts, in each of which something happens – and the viewer chooses where to look.
-Ballet wants its audience to go through a familiar ritual, and modern dance, vice versa, aims to surprise viewers with new technique and elements (Gonzales, 2020).
+Ballet wants its audience to go through a familiar ritual, and modern dance, vice versa, aims to surprise viewers with new techniques and elements (Gonzales, 2020).

 Ballet breaks the natural anatomy of the body making ballerinas perform complex ballet elements.
 Modern dance presupposes feeling of one’s body as it is and many elements such as en points, may not be performed to highlight dancers’ freedom of movement.
-Modern dance often uses the tools of other disciplines, such as fitness, meditation, improvisation, rave aesthetics and mindfulness practices.
+Modern dance often uses the tools of other disciplines, such as fitness, meditation, improvisation, rave aesthetics, and mindfulness practices.

 References